-Below are strategies teachers may consider using when working with students of diverse. abilities within their classrooms.
-The philosophy behind differentiation id that all students, regardless of their current levels of knowledge and skills, are entitled to learn while at school.
+The following are strategies teachers may consider using when working with students of varying degrees of ability within their classrooms.
+The philosophy behind differentiation is that all students, regardless of their current levels of knowledge and skills, are entitled to learn while at school.
 Differentiation is not giving students more of the same work or enriched tasks to complete after doing all the "regular" work.
 Rather, it is ensuring each student has lessons and assignments appropriate to their readiness and meaningful to them as a learner.
 The strategies below are a starting point for that work.